netakopel/Smart_Sailing/planning/Project_Plan.md

 - [x] Test locally with sample coordinates

 **Result**: Working Python code that calculates routes with real weather data.
+**Note**: This is a naive algorithm - routes are generated geometrically without wind optimization.
+See Phase 7 for planned improvements.

 ### Phase 2: AWS Lambda Deployment (Days 4-5)
 Wrap the Python code in a Lambda function and deploy.